aidin36/tocc/docs/source/index.rst

 ``photo and landscape and (b&w or abstract)``.
 You can use *wildcard* and *Regular Expression* in your queries.

-Tocc don't force any classification practice.
-You are free to categorize your files anyhow you want.
+Tocc don't force any classification practices.
+You are free to categorize your files anyway you want.
 For example, you can use prefixes for your tags, like ``type:pdf`` or ``author:Richard Bach``.
 You can write your tags all in lower case, like ``read-later``, or in camel case like ``FreeSoftware``.
 It's all your choice!